Poincar\'e inequalities on Carnot Groups and spectral gap of Schr\"odinger operators: Examples and general results

 which is condition \eqref{grad-condition2} in Theorem \ref{thm.SuffCond2} giving the validity of global Poincaré inequalities.

-Moreover, here Theorem \eqref{thm.2step} applies and generalizes, in some sense, the result in \cite{Ing10}, allowing to conclude global Poincaré inequalities for the class of probability measures defined as $d\mu_p=e^{-\frac{a\, N_\alpha(x)}{Z(x)}}dx$, for $a>0$ and $\alpha$ being any positive integer. \end{remark}
+Moreover, here Theorem \ref{thm.2step} applies and generalizes, in some sense, the result in \cite{Ing10}, allowing to conclude global Poincaré inequalities for the class of probability measures defined as $d\mu_p=\frac{1}{Z}e^{-a\, N_\alpha^p(x)}dx$, for $a>0$ and $\alpha$ being any positive integer. \end{example}

-\begin{remark}[The anisotropic Heisenberg group] We conclude this part dedicated to step 2 groups by considering a group treated in \cite{BDZ22} to which our results apply.
+\begin{example}[The anisotropic Heisenberg group.]
+We conclude this part dedicated to step 2 groups by considering a group treated in \cite{BDZ22} to which our results apply.
 The group under consideration is the so called anisotropic Heisenberg group $\mathbb{H}_{2n}\left( \frac 1 2, 1\right)$.
 Since $\mathbb{H}_{2n}\left( \frac 1 2, 1\right)$ is a Carnot group of step 2, we get the validity of global $q$-Poincaré inequalities for any smooth homogeneous quasi-norm as in \eqref{smootNstep2} by Theorem \ref{thm.2step}.
 However, the validity of such inequalities was first proved in \cite{BDZ22} by using probability measures whose density depends on a specific smooth quasi-norm $N$, that is, for $N$ being the fundamental solution for the sub-Laplacian.
 The quasi-norm in \cite{BDZ22} is

 where